 - You can file a suit yourself, but it's better to get a lawyer

 Insurance companies aren't likely to offer the settlement you need without a fight.
 They've got lawyers working on their side - give your case the best chance of success by partnering with a proven no-win, no-fee injury attorney.

+Reach out to a motorcycle accident lawyer who's also a rider for a free evaluation of your claim.
 Our law office is in Janesville, and we'll gladly come to you anywhere in Wisconsin to discuss your case.